-Weathergraph regularly updates in background, so that it always has a fresh forecast for you.
-And if you are offline, it keeps updating the complications according to a latest known forecast.
+Weathergraph regularly updates in the background, so that it always has a fresh forecast for you.
+And if you are offline, it keeps updating the complications and widgets according to the latest known forecast.

-Blessed with LTE watch?
+Blessed with an LTE watch?
 Weathergraph updates over mobile data as well.

 Either way, you can leave the phone at home and head out to close the rings.

-Turn your favourite watchface into personal meteo station.
+Turn your favorite watchface into a personal meteo station.

 TIP: Install ready-to-use watchfaces with a single click from Buddywatch.